ontaptom/serverless-examples/ascii-art/README.md

 The function listens for an incoming HTTP request and checks for a query parameter named `message`.
 If the parameter is present, the function generates ASCII art based on the input message.
 If no message is provided, it defaults to "Hello World!".

 The output is wrapped in `<pre>` tags to ensure correct formatting when displayed in a browser.

-Deployment
+## Deployment

 To deploy this function on Google Cloud Functions, follow these steps:

-1. Install the art library and the Google Cloud SDK, if you haven't already.
+1. If you want to test the solution locally - Install the art library and the Google Cloud SDK, if you haven't already.

 2. Create a requirements.txt file in the same directory as your main.py file (which contains the hello_world function).
 Add the following line to the file:

 ```
-art
+art==5.9
 ```

 You can deploy the function from Console or via gcloud command-line tool: